rangle/angular-ssr/README.md

 builder.bootstrap(InjectStateIntoApplication);
 ```

-This means that we will not have to wait for HTTP requests to finish before we render the application, increasing performance and reducing the risk of sending a bad document in the HTTP response.
+This means that we will not have to wait for HTTP requests to finish before we render the application, increasing performance.

+As a general rule, it is best to avoid making HTTP requests as part of your server-side rendering operation **if you are doing on-demand rendering**, unless you are certain the request will finish quickly.
+The data retrieval and caching strategies that make the most sense for you must be decided on a per-application basis.

 # Example projects